DaddyTheRunner/RepData_PeerAssessment1/PA1_template.md

 > |Median   |`r orig.median`  |`r imp.median` |`r as.numeric(imp.median) - as.numeric(orig.median)` |
 > ```

+The two histograms in fig. 4 show a total increase in the number of days with recorded activity for the imputed data as we would expect.
+They also show that the increases fell mostly in the lower bins.
+This results in the low mean and median values for the imputed data set as seen in table 2.

 ## Are there differences in activity patterns between weekdays and weekends?